EA reveals crazy Battlefield: Portal sandbox mode for Battlefield 2042

 The game is a modern online multiplayer shooter game coming October 22 for the PC, PlayStation, and Xbox (both the newer and older consoles).
 As mentioned, one mode will feature as many as 128 players on the battlefield at once — the largest number ever for the series — for the PC, PlayStation 5, and Xbox Series X/S, and it will have real-time events that can reshape the battlefield and tactical combat.
 Up to 64 players can play on the PlayStation 4 and Xbox One in multiplayer.

-It will have new weapons, vehicles, and gadgets that give players the freedom to be strategic and create “only-in-Battlefield moments,” EA said.
-EA has confirmed the game will not have a single-player mode, but we know the multiplayer will have “narrative” elements and it seems like DICE will likely have its own take on battle royale.
+It will have new weapons, vehicles, and gadgets that give players the freedom to be strategic and create “only in Battlefield moments,” EA said.
+EA has confirmed the game will not have a single-player mode, but we know the multiplayer will have “narrative” elements, and it seems like DICE will likely have its own take on battle royale.

 EA previously showed a tornado coming into a map full of skyscrapers, and the storm pulls in helicopters and everything else in its path.
 You can also ride on wires between the buildings and get into all sorts of military vehicles.
 The battles were full of “Battlefield Moments” that EA has been touting.

 Battlefield 2042 will go up against a new Call of Duty game this fall.
 Battlefield’s typical advantage will be in its destructible environments, which will reach new levels with weather effects like tornadoes that can destroy the battlefield.
-That’s one thing DICE’s Frostbite engine gives Battlefield that Call of Duty can only do in a limited way, usually.with more fresh new content.
+That’s one thing DICE’s Frostbite engine gives Battlefield that Call of Duty can only do in a limited way, usually with more fresh new content.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: